Did He Really Love Me?

 How Did the World See Me?

 My doctors saw it.
-Maybe my behavior was that of an abused women.
+Maybe my behavior was that of an abused woman.
 I don’t know.
 My cardiologist asked me if my husband made me nervous.
 She said my blood pressure was high when he was with me at my last appointment and now it is normal.
 My internal medicine doctor made a comment at an appointment to see why I was having stomach issues.
 He said he health problems too until he divorced his wife.
 Gynecologist looked at me and told me I was stressed out.
 I had not discussed anything about my marriage with any of the doctors.
 What was I projecting?

 Do I Miss My Ex or Wonder What He Is Doing?